 In addition to the degrees he earned at Notre Dame, Father Sherwin earned a master’s degree in theology from the Graduate Theological Union, and a master’s of divinity degree and bachelor’s degree from the Dominican School of Philosophy and Theology.

-Dr. David Solomon, a member of the University of Notre Dame faculty since 1968, has been named the Rev. Robert J. Randall Distinguished Professor in Christian Culture at Providence College for the Fall 2015 semester.
-Dr. Solomon is the 12th person to serve as Randall Professor.
+Dr. David Solomon, a member of the University of Notre Dame faculty since 1968, was named the Rev. Robert J. Randall Distinguished Professor in Christian Culture at Providence College for the Fall 2015 semester.
+Dr. Solomon was the 12th person to serve as Randall Professor.

 A member of Notre Dame’s Department of Philosophy faculty, Dr. Solomon has held several roles at the university, including serving as the founding director of the Notre Dame Arts and Letters/Science Honors Program and the director of the Notre Dame London Program.
 He also was the founding director of the Notre Dame Center for Ethics and Culture and later served as the H.P. and W.B.
 White Director of the Center.

 In addition to his academic and administrative duties at Notre Dame, Dr. Solomon has been a National Endowment for the Humanities Research Fellow, a Milbank Research Fellow, a University Research Fellow at Oxford University, and a Senior Research Fellow at the Centre for Ethics, Philosophy and Public Affairs at St. Andrews University.